swaminathanvasanth/TEDS/README.md

+﻿TEDS - Transducer Electronic Data Sheet (IEEE 1451 implementation for the creation of the plug-n-play infrastructure)

 The primal problem with the Internet of Things is the lack of interoperability at various levels, and more predominately at the device level.
 While there exists multitude of plat-